sonos/torch-to-nnef/docs/why_nnef.md

 ## :vs: Safetensors

-**Safetensors** is essentially a secure, structured list of tensors stored in binary—plus minimal metadata.
+**Safetensors** is essentially a secure, structured list of tensors stored in binary, plus minimal metadata.

 1. **Directly Loadable to Devices**

 2. **Avoids Pickle Security Issues**

-> 🔍 But: Its benefits are tied to loading efficiency—not the format itself.
+> 🔍 But: Its benefits are tied to loading efficiency, not the format itself.
 > It could just as well have been implemented using `tar`.

 ### :material-close: Major Drawback

 - **No Computation Graph**

-    Every model architecture must be **re-implemented manually** on top of the inference engine—**error-prone** and **wasteful**.
+    Every model architecture must be **re-implemented manually** on top of the inference engine: **error-prone** and **wasteful**.

 - **No Operator Fusion or Optimization Guidance**